Position

 1. Army Corps of Engineers

-The Army Corps of Engineers offers rewarding Natural Resources Specialist jobs.
-They work on projects across the U.S. and internationally.
-They focus on water resources, environmental management, and land conservation.
-Locations include Washington D.C., and various states.
+The Army Corps of Engineers offers rewarding Natural Resources Specialist roles.
+They focus on environmental protection and management, with projects across the nation.
+Locations include Washington, D.C., and other key areas.

 2. Texas Department of Public Safety